-Imagine if some magic words or signs indicated how likely a prospective customer is to buy.
-Your sales and marketing teams would know exactly who to focus their efforts on.
-As it happens, there are such signs.
-They’re called buying signals, and taking note of them is key to giving prospects a better buying experience and increasing the efficiency of your sales process.
+Buying signals are those signs or activities that indicate how likely a prospective customer is to buy.
+Using these your sales and marketing teams would know exactly who to focus their efforts on.
+Taking a note of theses signals is key to giving prospects a better buying experience and increasing the efficiency of your sales process.

 This guide will review ten of the most common buying signals to look for and how to look for them.
 It will also go over how to capture, analyze, and act upon those signals.
 With this information in hand, your team will be well on its way to gaining and retaining plenty of satisfied customers.